 The walls are frequently covered with a coating of cement mixed with crushed pottery, giving them their characteristic pink colour.
 Well copings, gutters and lead pipes, stairs leading to the roofs or upper rooms speak to a certain level of luxury.

 Some decorative elements – gargoyle sculptures, moldings, smooth and shiny stucco imitating marble… – have also been found there.
-But the most surprising is probably the existence, in several houses, of actual bathrooms equipped with standing bathtubs decked out with seats and armrests.
+But the most surprising is probably the existence, in several houses, of actual bathrooms equipped with hip baths decked out with seats and armrests.

-As for the urban planning of the city, it shows an organised structure, with good-sized streets following an orthogonal layout, and three small public squares.
+As for the urban planning of the town, it shows an organised structure, with good-sized streets following an orthogonal layout, and three small public squares.

 In Kerkouane one can point out certain elements of Punic culture that will live on in Tunisia throughout the ebb and flow of history.